reddyabilash919/ToDoList/README.md

 - A user can perform `Done` next to item added in the list
 - A user can remove the item from list by clicking on `Remove` button next to item completed
 - A user can clear all items in the list with `Clear All` button
+- A user can `Reset` all items added to the list

 Future Features
-- User can create mutilple to do lists and able to added items to created lists
+- User can create mutilple tasks list and able to added items to created task
 - User authentication will be implemented

 ## Frontend Dependencies